Spinning Brownian motion: Main results

-and let $L_t$ be the local time of $(X,S)$, satisfying equation \eqref{eq:sbm}.
-Then $\h_x$ is a sigma-finite measure, strongly Markovian with respect to the filtration of the driving Brownian motion $B_t$, and $(L_t,c_1\h_x)$ is an exit system from $\partial D\times\RR^p$ for the process $(X,S)$, for some constant $c_1>0$. \end{theorem} \proof See section \ref{se:proofs}.
+and let $L_t$ be the local time of $(X,S)$, satisfying equation \eqref{eq:sbm}, with $\sigma=I_n$.
+Then $\h_{x,s}$ is a sigma-finite measure, strongly Markovian with respect to the filtration of the driving Brownian motion $B_t$, and $(L_t,\h_{x,s})$ is an exit system from $\partial D\times\RR^p$ for the process $(X,S)$. \end{theorem} \proof See section \ref{se:proofs}.

+We will often disregard the dependence on $s$ of the measure $\h_{x,s}$, and will write $\h_x$ instead for the sake of simplifying the notation.

-Notice that the exit system formula does not offer a natural way to normalize the measures $\h_x$.
-Moreover, if $(A_t,\h_x)$ is an exit system and $\eta(x)$ defines a positive, measurable function in $E$, then $(\eta\cdot A_t,\eta(x)^{-1}\h_x)$ also defines an exit systems that satisfies \eqref{exit}.
-The excursion measures introduced in the previous theorem have been used by Burdzy \cite{Bur87} to establish a canonical choice of an exit system for reflected Brownian motion in Lipschitz domains.
+Notice that the exit system formula does not offer a natural way to normalize the measures $\h_{x}$.
+Moreover, if $(A_t,\h_x)$ is an exit system and $\eta(x)$ defines a positive, measurable function in $E$, then $(\eta\cdot A_t,\eta(x)^{-1}\h_x)$ also defines an exit system.
+The excursion measures $\h_x$ introduced in the previous theorem have been used by Burdzy \cite{Bur87} to establish a canonical choice of an exit system for reflected Brownian motion in Lipschitz domains.

-For spinning Brownian motion, excursions from $\partial D$ start exactly at times when the local time increases, and thus it is natural that for some positive function $\eta:\partial D\to\RR$ we have that $(\eta\cdot dL_t,\h_x)$ is an exit system, because excursions of sBm don't look any different from those of reflected Brownian motion.
-By reasoning as above, an exit system for sBm should be $(dL_t,\eta^{-1}(x)\h_x)$.
+For spinning Brownian motion, excursions from $\partial D$ start exactly at times when the local time increases, and thus it is natural that for some positive function $\eta:\partial D\to\RR$ we have that $(\eta\cdot dL_t,\h_x)$ is an exit system, because excursions of \sbm\ don't look any different from those of reflected Brownian motion.
+By reasoning as above, an exit system for \sbm\ should be $(dL_t,\eta^{-1}(x)\h_x)$.
 The theorem then proves that $\eta\equiv 1$.